UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

 *Briefly list any and all of the disciplines and learning domains for this subject.*

-Addition, Subtraction, Mulitplication, Division
+Chemistry - learn the formulas for chemical compounds and their effects.

 ## Target Audiences

 *Who are your learners?*
-Elementary school students
+Anyone who wants to learn a basic understanding of chemical compounds

 ## Target Contexts

 *Describe what kinds of formal and informal learning contexts this will be used in (e.g., courses, k-12 computer labs during free time).*

-This can be played at anypoint during a students free time or during class in order to teach problems in the domains we have chosen
+This can be played at any point during a students free time or during class in order to teach problems in the domains we have chosen

 ## Learning Objectives

 *Remember, Learning Objectives are NOT simply topics.
 They are statements of observable behavior that a learner can do after the learning experience.
 You cannot observe someone "understanding" or "knowing" something.*

-- *Formal Learning Objective #1*: By the end of instruction, players will be able to solve elementary addition problems quickly
+- *Formal Learning Objective #1*: By the end of instruction, players will be able to construct compounds using elements provided
-- *Formal Learning Objective #2*: By the end of instruction, players will be able to solve elementary subtraction problems quickly
+- *Formal Learning Objective #2*: By the end of instruction, players will be able to identify the compound based on the structure
-- *Formal Learning Objective #3*: By the end of instruction, players will be able to solve elementary multiplication problems quickly
-- *Formal Learning Objective #3*: By the end of instruction, players will be able to solve elementary division problems quickly

 ## Prerequisite Knowledge

 *What do they need to know prior to trying this game?*

-- *Prerequisite Learning Objective #1*: Need a high level understanding of what each of our domains are (addition, subtraction, multiplication, division)-
+- *Prerequisite Learning Objective #1*: Basic understanding of some elements from the periodic table.
-- *Prerequisite Learning Objective #2*: Need to know what numbers are

 ## Assessment Measures